rust-lang/blog.rust-lang.org/_posts/2017-03-02-lang-ergonomics.md

 ### How to analyze and manage the reasoning footprint

-There are basically two dimensions of the reasoning footprint for implicitness:
+There are three dimensions of the reasoning footprint for implicitness:

-- **Where can you elide?** In other words, how do you know when implicitness may be in play?
-- **How are the gaps filled in?** In other words, how do you know what is being implied?

-A well-designed feature will tailor both of these dimensions to match (or inform) the programmer's mental model, and to make the data you have to keep in your head manageable.
-Again, that doesn't necessarily mean *minimizing* the dimensions.
-Often what's most important is *clarity*, so that you know what to expect, and how to easily find the information that can influence something implicit.

-Perhaps the most important insight in breaking apart these two dimensions is that you can play one against the other:

-- **Guideline: Trade power against precision**.
-If the information being elided is very well-known, or trivial, then it's fine to allow it to be inferred in a wide range of contexts.
-On the other hand, if the elided information is complex or embodies powerful behavior, you should be precise about where elision is allowed: only in narrow, clear-cut, or explicitly marked contexts.
+- **Applicability**.
+Where are you allowed to elide implied information?
+Is there any heads-up that this might be happening?

+- **Power**.
+What influence does the elided information have?
+Can it radically change program behavior or its types?

+- **Context-dependence**.
+How much of do you have to know about the rest of the code to know what is being implied, i.e. how elided details will be filled in?
+  Is there always a clear place to look?

+**The basic thesis of this post is that implicit features should balance these three dimensions**.
+If a feature is large in one of the dimensions, it's best to strongly limit it in the other two.

 The [`?` operator](https://blog.rust-lang.org/2016/11/10/Rust-1.13.html) in Rust
-is a good example of this trade.
+is a good example of this kind of tradeoff.
 It explicitly (but concisely) marks a point where you will bail out of the current context on an error, possibly doing an implicit conversion on the way.
-It's powerful, but marked, which is one way that error handling in Rust feels as ergonomic as working with exceptions while avoiding some of their well-known downsides.
+The fact that it's marked means the feature has strongly limited applicability: you'll never be surprised that it's coming into play.
+On the other hand, it's fairly powerful, and somewhat context-dependent, since the conversion can depend on the type where `?` is used, and the type expected in the scope it's jumping to.
+Altogether, this careful balance makes error handling in Rust feels as ergonomic as working with exceptions while avoiding some of their well-known downsides.

-When it comes to filling in the gaps left implicit, there are two typical
-options: context or convention.

-- **Context**.
-The compiler infers something missing from what it already knows.
-For example, inferring the type of a variable from the expression it's bound to.
+By contrast, a feature like unrestricted implicit conversion rightfully has a bad reputation, because it's universally applicable, quite powerful, *and* context-dependent.
+If we were to expand implicit conversions in Rust, we would likely limit their power (by, say, restricting them to `AsRef`-style coercions, which can do very little).

-- **Convention**.
-The compiler assumes a default unless told otherwise.
-For example, the fact that `mod foo;` looks for `foo.rs` (or `foo/mod.rs`) by default.
+One route for strongly limiting context-dependence is employing *conventions*, in which the compiler is simply assuming a default unless told otherwise.
+Often such conventions are universal and well-known, meaning that you don't need to know anything about the rest of the code to know what they are.
+A good example of this technique in Rust is the the fact that `mod foo;` looks for `foo.rs` (or `foo/mod.rs`) by default.

-Both options come with techniques to manage the reasoning footprint:

-- **Guideline: Limit context**.
-When inferring from context, keep the context limited and well-known, so that it's (1) easy to find the needed contextual information and (2) more likely that it will already be in your mental cache.

-- **Guideline: Make defaults boring**.
-When providing defaults, strive to make them simple, intuitive and nearly universal.
-That will cement them as part of the "usual way of things" and hence something you hardly have to think about in the vast majority of cases, once you've internalized the rules.

 One final point.
 "Implicitness" is often relative to where the language is today, something that seems radical at first—like type inference!—but then